 The academy trust is a charitable company limited by guarantee (company number 09104491) and an exempt charity.
 The company was incorporated on 26 June 2014 and on 1 August 2014 converted to an academy.
 The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.
 The trustees of The Mossley Academy Trust are also directors of the charitable company for the purposes of company law.
 The charitable company is known as The Mossley Academy Trust.

-Details of the trustees who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1.
+Details of the trustees who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1 together with its registered office address.

 Members' liability